 Score (IES-r) Consequence

 I work with both the original and revised versions of the Impact of Event Scale.
-I find these tests very helpful in measuring the affect of routine life stress, everyday traumas and acute stress.
+I find these tests very helpful in measuring the effect of routine life stress, everyday traumas, and acute stress.

 When to Use the Impact of Event Scale?

-I have found it clinically beneficial to utilize this instrument with a variety of issues.
-Especially any presenting problem that is likely to effect the emotional midbrain.
+I have found it clinically beneficial to use this instrument with a variety of issues.
+Especially any presenting problem that is likely to affect the emotional midbrain.
 This can include three key areas:

-1. Traumatic Events (war trauma, being robbed at gun point, domestic violence, child abuse, injury auto accidents, seeing someone killed, etc.)
+- Traumatic Events (war trauma, being robbed at gunpoint, domestic violence, child abuse, injury auto accidents, seeing someone killed, etc.)

 - Panic Attacks

 - Phobias (fear of driving on highways, panic attacks while driving, fear of bridges, fear of flying, airplane turbulence fear, needle phobias, elevator phobia, fear of heights, etc.)

 In addition to the above-mentioned uses, I have also found this instrument helpful as a measurement tool in anxiety treatment.

-The Impact of Event Scale provides a helpful tool for assessing the effect of high stress events.
-I have found it to be a valuable way to measure therapeutic progress from pre-treatment to post treatment.
+The Impact of Event Scale provides a helpful tool for assessing the effect of high-stress events.
+I have found it a valuable way to measure therapeutic progress from pre-treatment to post-treatment.